jckarter/clay/doc/language-reference.md

     // e.g. p:Point[Complex, #"zw"] would have Complex-typed fields p.z and p.w
     record PointWithCoordinates[T, xy] = [[xy.0, T], [xy.1, T]];

+Record definitions currently do not directly allow for template specialization.
+This can be worked around using an overloaded function as a computed record body.

+    // Example
+    record Point[T] = PointBody(T);

+    private define PointBody;
+    [T | T != Double]
+    overload PointBody(static T) = [[#"coords", Array[T, 2]]];
+    overload PointBody(static Double) = [[#"coords", Vec[Double, 2]]];

 ### Variants

     # Grammar
     Variant -> PatternGuard?
 Visibility? "variant" TypeDefinitionName ("(" ExprList ")")? ";"

-Variant types provide a "discriminated union" type.
-A variant value can contain a value of any of the type's instance types.
+Variant types provide a discriminated union type.
+A variant value can contain a value of any of the variant's instance types.
 The variant value knows what type it contains, and the contained value can be given to an appropriately-typed function using [dispatch expressions].

-The variant's instance types are defined after the variant name in a parenthesized list:
+Syntactically, the variant's instance types are defined after the variant name in a parenthesized list.

     // Example
     variant Fruit (Apple, Orange, Banana);